nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 ### The build node

-Māui has a dedicated build node, ```login.maui.nesi.org.nz```, which should be used for building code.
+Māui has a dedicated build node, ```login.maui.niwa.co.nz```, which should be used for building code.
 Please do not build code on the compute nodes by submitting a build job through SLURM:

 * The compute nodes only run a thin operating system with very few command line utilities, it is thus likely that your build will fail
 * The file system on XC50 compute nodes is optimised for handling large block IO, small block IO that is typical for a build job is inefficient